dudash/openshiftexamples-cicdpipeline/README.md

 The most obvious benefits of CI/CD pipelines are:
 * Deliver software more efficiently and rapidly
 * Free up developer's time from manual build/release processes
-* Standardize the testing process
+* Standardize a process that requires testing before release *
-*

 ## How does this work and how can I configure it?